pelson/scitools.org.uk/documents/CLAs/SciTools-CLA.md

 ## 6. Contribution of creation(s) on behalf of a third-party

-Should You wish to submit work that is not Your original creation, You may submit it to the Met Office separately from any Contribution, identifying the complete details of its source and of any license or other restriction (including, but not limited to, related patents, trademarks, and license agreements) of which you are personally aware, and conspicuously marking the work as "Submitted on behalf of a third-party: Third Party Name ________".
+Should You wish to submit work that is not Your original creation, You may submit it to the SciTools project separately from any Contribution, identifying the complete details of its source and of any license or other restriction (including, but not limited to, related patents, trademarks, and license agreements) of which you are personally aware, and conspicuously marking the work as "Submitted on behalf of a third-party: Third Party Name ________".